| |

 With some variations, the “timbre” (1) of the Farandole niçoise is well knowned all along Mediterranean littoral, from Languedoc to County of Nice.
 Within his Manuel moderne de fifre traditionnel, Jean-Michel Lhubac publishes two versions: the Farandole du Clapas issued from South-Catalan fund, and the Cornards’ branle, a carnivalesque song from Bousquet-d’Orb (Hérault).

-As for the tune of the farandole provençale, it is still perceptible within an Alsacian Christmas carol.
+As for the tune of the Farandoulo dei tarascaire (Farandole of the tarascaire, or Farandole from Provence), it is still perceptible within an Alsacian Christmas carol.

-An other example, from Provence: the timbre used by Li Courdelli, also known as El Desembre congelat in the Catalan folk heritage, is met at the French Revolution time in several revolutionary songs, for instance Le Grand Projet (The Great Project), as well as in several French carols of the XVII-th and XVIII-th centuries:
+An other example, from Provence: the timbre (1) used by Li Courdelli (Lei Courdello), also known as El Desembre congelat (or La Nit de Nadal) in the Catalan folk heritage, is met at the French Revolution time in several revolutionary songs, for instance Le Grand Projet (The Great Project), as well as in several French carols of the 17th and 18th centuries:

 Où s’en vont ces gais bergers ?
 (Where are going away these cheerful shepherds?)
 (Claude Balbastre, Marc-Antoine Charpentier),